PowerDNS/pdns/docs/dnsupdate.rst

     send.
 The TSIG-ALLOW-DNSUPDATE domainmetadata setting is used to find which key belongs to the domain.
 7. The backends are queried to find the backend for the given domain.
-8. If the domain is a slave domain, the **forward-dnsupdate** option and domainmetadata settings are checked.
-If forwarding to a master is enabled, the message is forward to the master.
-If that fails, the next master is tried until all masters are tried.
-If all masters fail, ServFail is returned.
-If a master succeeds, the result from that master is returned.
+8. If the domain is a secondary domain, the **forward-dnsupdate** option and domainmetadata settings are checked.
+If forwarding to a primary is enabled, the message is forward to the primary.
+If that fails, the next primary is tried until all primaries are tried.
+If all primaries fail, ServFail is returned.
+If a primary succeeds, the result from that primary is returned.
 9. A check is performed to make sure all updates/prerequisites are for the given zone.
 NotZone is returned if this is not the case.
 10. The transaction with the backend is started.